GerhardBotha97/Nodini/README.md

 ## Runners
 - If you wish to share a one-liner without the secret, choose `Copy`.
 - If you want to run it, choose `Run`.
 Note that this will replace the Variable Name with whatever is in the Value!

+## TODO:
+- [] Appearance and Shortcut Keys.
+- [] Add Tabs so users can work on multiple graphs at the same time.
+- [] Add option to execute directly from Nodini.
+- [] Add function to execute or copy all/selected runners.